Questions and answers: Act and Ordinance on identity checks in the event of serious danger to public order or domestic security in the country

 In 2015, Sweden received approximately 163 000 asylum applications, around 35 000 of which were from unaccompanied minors.
 This entails many and major challenges, not just for the Swedish asylum system, which is being subjected to major strains, but also for other public services such as access to housing, health and medical care, schools and social welfare.

-The Government has made the assessment that the current situation with the large number of people who have entered the country during a relatively short period of time represents a serious threat to public order and domestic security.
-The decisions on temporary internal border controls that have been in effect since 12 November 2015 have had some effect, but the Government has also considered it necessary to establish additional preconditions for measures that, if necessary, can be used to maintain public order and domestic security.
+The Government has made the assessment that the current situation with the large number of people who have entered the country during a relatively short period of time represents a serious threat to public order and internal security.
+The decisions on temporary internal border controls that have been in effect since 12 November 2015 have had some effect, but the Government has also considered it necessary to establish additional preconditions for measures that, if necessary, can be used to maintain public order and internal security.
 This is necessary to ensure that fundamental societal functions are not completely knocked out of action.

 Act and ordinance

-The Act on special measures in the event of serious danger to public order or domestic security entered into force on 21 December 2015.
+The Act on special measures in the event of serious danger to public order or internal security entered into force on 21 December 2015.
 The Act gives the Government the authority (makes it possible for the Government) to issue an ordinance ordering that ID checks are to be carried out in connection with travel by bus, train or passenger ship to Sweden from another state.
 Such measures may be taken in order to maintain law and order or to protect national security.

 The Government has adopted an Ordinance containing specific provisions on ID checks for travel to Sweden from Denmark.
 The Ordinance applies as of 4 January 2016 and is in effect for six months.
 It can be repealed earlier if the Government considers that the situation has improved.
 It can also be further extended, following a two-week waiting period, if there are grounds to do so.